Solar Panel Cleaning Cost in Australia — 2025 Guide

 QualityVariableConsistent

-For most homeowners, the risk vs. reward calculation favours professional cleaning — especially given that a fall from a roof carries far higher costs than the cleaning fee.
+For most homeowners, the risk vs. reward calculation favours professional cleaning.
+A fall from a roof carries far higher costs than the cleaning fee.
 That said, if you have ground-mounted panels or low-pitch single-storey panels you can reach safely from a ladder, DIY is a legitimate option with the right technique.

 1. Get 3 quotes minimum — prices vary significantly between providers